-Yes, the animated waves are deterministic and easily synchronized.
-See discussion in #75.
-However, the dynamic wave sim is not synchronized over the network and can not currently be relied upon in networked situations.
+Yes, the animated waves are deterministic and can be synchronised across the network.
+For more information see Network Synchronisation.

+Note however that the dynamic wave sim is not synchronized over the network and should not be relied upon in networked situations.